Gråkallen Line: War and growth

 World War II would show the highest ridership on the line through history.
 With the rationing on petrol, soon only the electric trams operated.
 Cities without trams or trolleybuses were stuck without public transport.
 1940 showed an increase to 884,000 passengers, and for the first time the company made a profit.
 Ridership continued to increase, with 1.2 million in 1941, and up to 2.16 million in 1945.
 Conductors had to be taken into use, and even women were employed.
 To save time on the route, the stations Ferstad, Kyvannet, Vestmarka and Herlofssonløypa were not served on the way up.
 In addition, an extra tram was operated from St. Olavs gate to Hoem.

 During the war it was difficult to get spare parts.
 Trams could operate with only three of four motors, and during night there could not be any lights on.
 Two working trailers were rebuilt as a single passenger trailer.
 In addition, the company chose to order a tram and trailer from Skabo Jernbanevognfabrikk in 1941.
 The GB Class 2 was put into service on 9 June 1943 and cost NOK 289,000.
 An additional two trailers were delivered in 1947, and in 1950 a motor arrived so the first trailer could be rebuilt to a tram.

 The high revenue during the war had given the company a large amount of cash, but also a worn down fleet.
 Each year, the profits were between NOK 143,000 and 430,000.
 During the war, the company A/S Ugla–Lian had been bought.
 With available cash, Graakalbanen started upgrading the infrastructure.
 Turning loops were built at St. Olavs gate and at Lian.
 In St. Olavs gate, a proper turning loop was not feasible, and in June 1946 a large loop that went down Dronningens gate for a block was opened.
 On 13 September 1947, the Lian loop was built, with a radius of only 20 m.
-At the same time, the small garage at Lian was expanded to house two instead of one wagons.
+At the same time, the small carhouse at Lian was expanded to house two trams instead of one.